-Veritas InfoScale supports encrypting data at rest for replicated volumes.
+Veritas InfoScale supports encrypting data at rest and data encryption over wire.
 It helps you to take regular backups of the encrypted volumes.
-Use vxsetupencryption utility to enable volume encryption of RVG volumes and change settings on primary and secondary column.
-See the Veritas InfoScale TM 7.3.1 Replication Administrator's Guide
+See the Veritas InfoScale[TM] 7.3.1 Replication Administrator's Guide

 You can encrypt VxVM data volumes to: